sarathkcm/NitroCacher/README.md

 # 🚀 Nitro Cacher
  [Fiddler](https://www.telerik.com/fiddler) add-on to cache API responses based on rules.

-Useful while developing in projects that
+Useful while developing in projects that use
- * Use rate-limited APIs.
+ * rate-limited APIs.
- * Use a lot of API calls that are cached in-memory/in-process, which gets invalidated between recompiles in your development machine.
+ * lot of API calls that are cached in-memory in the application process.
+These get invalidated between recompiles in your development machine and could take a lot of time to rebuild.

  An out-proc/disk cache baked into the application is probably the right solution to these problems.
  But chances are that you are already using Fiddler for debugging API calls, and this add-on provides a cheap and re-usable alternative